 The Benefits of Recipe Management Software

-Unfortunately, despite all these benefits, many restaurateurs fail to manage their recipes — and for those who do, it’s often a big, time-consuming struggle.
+Despite all these benefits, many restaurateurs unfortunately fail to manually manage their recipe costs — and for those who do, it’s usually a massive, time-consuming struggle.

 Here are four of the biggest reasons restaurants may struggle to manage their recipes:

-Just think of the struggle of calculating COGS when you can’t track down the price of one key ingredient, not to mention the difficulty of calculating COGS over a period of time when invoices are lost or damaged — it’s next to impossible!
+It’s beyond a struggle trying to calculate plate costs when you can’t track down the price of one key ingredient — not to mention consistently calculating costs over a period of time with lost or damaged invoices.

 We all know how fast-paced and busy restaurants get.
 Whether you’re a manager, executive chef, or other member of the team, you have a lot on your plate during any given service.

 As a manager, you need to greet guests and oversee both the front of house and back of house to ensure that things are always running smoothly, especially during a busy service.
 As a chef, you need to work quickly and efficiently to fulfill every order.
 Let’s not forget all the restaurant inventory management and prep work that needs to happen to prepare the kitchen for future services.

 Because upper-level restaurant staff is already stretched thin just to get their core work done, finding chunks of spare time for recipe management can be difficult.

 3. Recipe calculations are notoriously tricky

 Finding paper invoices to calculate recipe cost is hard.
 Finding the time to calculate those costs is also hard.
 But the process of manually calculating the cost of each recipe can be even harder.